 Car insurance also has coverage limits, meaning the maximum amount you will be paid out for a claim.
 If you have low limits, there is a chance you may only be partially paid out for scratches.

 Should I file a car insurance claim for scratches?

 When it comes to scratches to your car, sometimes it might be cheaper to pay out of pocket than to file a claim.

-Both comprehensive and collision coverage require you to pay a deductible (which is usually $500 or $1,000) before your coverage can kick in.
-If the price of your deductible exceeds the price of repairs, it’s probably easier to pay out of pocket — especially if the scratches are the only damage.
+Both comprehensive and collision coverage require you to pay a deductible (which is usually set at $500 or $1,000) before your coverage can kick in.
+If the price of your deductible exceeds the price of repairs, it’s easier to pay out of pocket — especially if the scratches are the only damage.